UHDanke/gd_docs/triggers/items_and_timers.md

 * The timer's spawn limit is applied to all extra groups added by Time Event.
 * Time Events spawn after the corresponding timer, even if the Time Event was created before the timer.

+Time Event triggers react in the same tick to timer value changes spawned by Time or Time Event triggers previous to them.

 # Time Control

 Pauses or resumes a timer given by **ItemID**.